 You should also make sure that you have plenty of bottles – I would aim for twice as many bottles as your baby drinks in a day.
 That way you have plenty to store in the fridge, plenty to pump into, and you can wash them at all once.

-4. Set Up a Pumping Station
+4. Set up a pumping station

-5. Get Comfortable with Pumping on the Go
+5. Get comfortable with pumping on the go

 One thing that is challenging about exclusive pumping is that you can’t just leave the house without a plan for how and when you’re going to get your next session in.
-You either need to be careful to get home in enough time that you won’t get uncomfortable or you need to be able to pump on the go.
+You either need to be careful to get home in enough time that you won’t get uncomfortable, or you need to be able to pump on the go.

-Also, just because you’re an exclusive pumper, it doesn’t mean that trips have to be stressful – here is how to fly with your pump and how to travel with breast milk.
+(Also, just because you’re an exclusive pumper, it doesn’t mean that trips have to be stressful!
+Here is how to fly with your pump and how to travel with breast milk.)

-6. Make Everything Routine
+6. Make everything routine

-For every task that you need to do on a regular basis, figure out the easiest way for you to do it given everything else in your life.
-For example, a routine for managing bottles might be that you wash all of your dirty bottles and pump parts during your baby’s morning nap.
-A system for freezing breast milk might be that you freeze whatever extra milk you have on Mondays, Wednesdays, and Fridays, so you don’t have to worry you’ll leave a random bottle in the fridge for too long.
+A system for freezing breast milk might be that you freeze whatever extra milk you have on Mondays, Wednesdays, and Fridays after baby’s bedtime, so you don’t have to worry you’ll leave a random bottle in the fridge for too long.

 Figure out what works for you, and then make it a routine.

-7. Have a Back Up Plan
+7. Have a back up plan

 It’s a good idea to have a back up plan.
-A few examples of things that you can do are to learn hand expression (there are videos on YouTube that can help), to keep extra sets of parts at work or wherever you might need them, or have a manual pump in your bag.
+A few examples of things that you can do are to learn hand expression (there are videos on YouTube that can help), to keep extra sets of pump parts at work or wherever you might need them, or have a manual pump in your bag.

 Once I figured these things out, life became a lot easier for me!
 If you have other tips, share them in the comments!